sumitkumar121/Next-Js/README.md

 Next.js is a minimalistic framework for server-rendered React applications.

-some other cool features Next.js brings to the table.
+some  cool features Next.js brings to the table.

 Server-rendered by default